MR901/coco-transformation-util/README.md

 # Version History

-- v0.1: Core Modules: `WholeCoco2SingleImgCoco, Coco2CocoRel, CocoRel2CocoSpecificSize`.
+- v0.1: Core Modules: `WholeCoco2SingleImgCoco, CocoAbsoluteToRelative (prev.
+Coco2CocoRel), CocoRel2CocoSpecificSize`.
 External Dependency on AMLEET package.
 - v0.2: Removed the dependency on AMLEET package.
-Develop Core Module: `AggreagateCoco`.
+Develop Core Module: `AggregateCoco` (now also exported as `CocoAggregator`).
 Addition of field "area" under "annotations" in coco.
 - v0.3: Completed: Remove the out of frame coordinates in annotation.
-Update & add fields in "annotation" \> "images".
+Update & add fields in "annotation" > "images".
 Ability to create transparent and general mask `create_mask`. **In Development:** Ability to export transformed image, mask and annotation per image wise and as a whole too.

 # Future